webdevAlina1107/ImageAnalysis/README.rst

 Brief description
 -----------------

 Utility which allows you to store and process field's images.
-Visualize images data via convenient command line and big amount of settings.
+Visualize images data using convenient command line interface.

 Requirements
 ------------